rapidsai/rapids-cmake/docs/cpm.rst

 .. literalinclude:: /packages/example_git_tag_override.json
   :language: json

-If you want to specify a completly new project, you need to specify at a minimum all the required fields:
+If you want to specify a completely new project, you need to specify at a minimum all the required fields:

 .. literalinclude:: /packages/example_new_project_override.json